Ashutosh-Masulkar/trade-data/README.md

 Receives data from [exiobase/tradeflow](https://model.earth/exiobase/tradeflow/) and [exiobase/tradeflow/bea](https://model.earth/exiobase/tradeflow/bea/)

 This [EPA download page](https://catalog.data.gov/dataset/useeio-models-with-import-emission-factors-for-greenhouse-gases-for-2017-2022-from-exiobas) is helpful for clarifying the difference between commodities, BEA service categories and sectors.
-(3 files from that page were added to concordance folder here, not sure if that's 2 or 3 of the files above.
-Might be more to use.)
+(3 crosswalk files from that page were added to the concordance folder here.)

-It includes these crosswalks:
+The EPA page provides these crosswalks:
 (1) EXIOBASE commodities to USEEIO commodities.
 (2) BEA service category data to USEEIO sectors.
 (3) EXIOBASE Country/Region to BEA Service, Census Goods and TiVA trade regions.